trustedshops-public/etrusted-ios-trustbadge-library/README.md

 Shop Grade widget expands to show shop rating and status with a nice animation effect.
 The widget however shows the aggregate rating and status only, it doesn't show shop reviews' details. <br>
 <img src="https://user-images.githubusercontent.com/27926337/215702099-a4a99457-23e6-41b9-9811-f91282a1f4fc.jpg" height="100">

 Buyer Protection widget shows details about protection amount.
+This widget is available in `CocoadPod version 1.1.0+` and `Swift Package version 1.1.0+`).
 It currently has support for `EURO` currency only, support for more currencies will be available soon.<br>
 <img src="https://user-images.githubusercontent.com/27926337/228453246-e96a43d4-daf9-4622-9828-42fc11ec855a.png" height="100">

 ## 1. Installation ##